Abdul-Jimoh/Abdul-Jimoh/README.md

 ## 🚀 Beyond Code

-Outside of work, you'll find me on the basketball court, reading, or just appreciating poetry and art.
+Outside of work, you'll find me on the basketball court, diving into a good book, or exploring poetry and art.

 ## 🤝 Let's Connect